anusharao-7/priority-ai/README.md

 ---

-Built with ☕ and probably too much Stack Overflow
+Built with ☕, lots of Stack Overflow, and way too much time perfecting the drag-and-drop animations

+*P.S. - Click the "Demo" button when you run it.
+I spent way too much time making that tour and I'm proud of it! 🎯*

-*P.S. - If you're reading this and thinking "I could build this better," you're probably right.
+*P.P.S. - If you're reading this and thinking "I could build this better," you're probably right.
 Show me how! 🚀*